-To operate the livewell, first open the seacock located in the port aft bilge.
-The livewell switch at the helm should be in the "ON" position.
-Place the livewell standpipe in the drain located at the bottom of the livewell; screw it down until the black flange makes contact with the flange on the drain fitting.
+To operate the livewell, first open the seacock located on the port side of the aft bilge.
+Then place the livewell switch at the helm into the "on" position.
+Place the livewell standpipe into the drain located at the bottom of the livewell, then screw it down until the black flange makes contact with the flange on the drain fitting.
 Water will enter through a plenum along the side of the livewell, and be distributed through a series of holes arranged vertically along the plenum.
 The water will rise to a depth even with the strainer on the standpipe and drain overboard.
 To evacuate debris and bait waste from the bottom of the box while the livewell is in operation, unscrew the standpipe approximately three turns to expose two 3/8" holes located in the threads of the standpipe base.
 This will allow a small amount of water to escape through these holes and remove any waste that has settled in the bottom of the livewell.

-If the livewell seacock is left open and the pump is not "ON", the boats forward motion through the water will gradually fill the box.
+If the livewell seacock is left open and the pump is not "ON", the boat's forward motion through the water will gradually fill the box.
 To prevent, close the seacock when the livewell option is not in use.

-Under certain conditions, placing the outboard engine(s) in reverse will ventilate the water under the boat and create an airlock in the livewell pump.
+Under certain conditions placing the outboard engines in reverse will ventilate the water under the boat and create an airlock in the livewell pump.
 To prevent this situation from occurring, it is recommended that the livewell be turned "OFF" prior to any high RPM or continuous reverse operation.
 If the livewell pump becomes air-locked, correct this situation by turning the pump "OFF" for 20 seconds.